-The “Markup” in HTML stands for kinda what it sounds like.
+The "Markup" in HTML stands for kinda what it sounds like.
 HTML is a language that marks up a web page with direction as to what the website will display to viewers.
 This direction comes in the form of things like tags that make up the language that is HTML.
-Markup also accounts for the fact that website viewers can’t see the code written in the background that creates the website.
+The markup also accounts for the fact that website viewers can't see the code written in the background that creates the website.

-The “Language” in HTML explains that HTML is a computer language and it has syntax and rules just like French or Spanish.
+The "Language" in HTML explains that HTML is a computer language, and it has syntax and rules just like French or Spanish.

-Generally, the first step of buidling a website from scratch is making an HTML document (in a text editor like Notepad++ or Sublime Text, for example).
-Then you create a CSS document (in a new document within the same text editor you in which chose to write your HTML document).
+Generally, the first step of building a website from scratch is making an HTML document (in a text editor like Notepad++ or Sublime Text, for example).
+Then you create a CSS document (in a new document within the same text editor in which you chose to write your HTML document).
 Then you write one specific line of code in your HTML document that links your CSS document to the HTML document.
-The HTML represents the parts of your website that don’t need to do anything and the CSS represents the parts of your website that do stuff.
+The HTML represents the parts of your website that don't need to do anything, and the CSS represents the parts of your website that do stuff.
 The paragraph of text you put on your website using HTML, for example, can be made prettier and bigger and can even spin in circles using CSS and linking said CSS code back to your HTML document.

 Now, a little HTML history:

-HTML was first created by a man by the name of Tim Berners-Lee and it started as a computer language only displaying text.
+HTML was first created by a man by the name of Tim Berners-Lee, and it started as a computer language only displaying text.
 Oh, I remember those days fondly when you navigated to a website and would find one page with only text explaining the history of cats or the products and services offered by a company.
 The addition of images in HTML code was made in 1993.
 HTML5, or the 5th version of HTML, is the most current.
 HTML has evolved so much since its birth, yet it continues to serve as the foundation for a whole lot of websites out there.